P2C Math Bridge

 Format: Digital, student and teacher editions

-How can educators implement P2C Math | Bridge?
+How can educators implement P2C Math Bridge?

-As a complete curriculum – Adopt it as a year-long course to prepare students with significant learning gaps for the rigors of high school math standards.
+Adopt it as a year-long course to prepare students with significant learning gaps for the rigors of high school math standards.

-As a supplement – Pick and choose individual lessons to support students who need extra scaffolding support before engaging with new content.
+Pick and choose individual lessons to support students who need extra scaffolding support before engaging with new content.

-As targeted intervention – Use lessons with an entire class or in small groups to target common challenges, providing structured support when students need it the most.
+Use lessons with an entire class or in small groups to target common challenges, providing structured support when students need it the most.

-As targeted support – Leverage the curriculum as a go-to resource for helping students navigate anticipated challenges, reinforce grade-level course content, and close learning gaps.
+Leverage the curriculum as a go-to resource for helping students navigate anticipated challenges, reinforce grade-level course content, and close learning gaps.

-Ready to bridge learning gaps and combat learning loss with P2C Math | Bridge?
+Ready to bridge learning gaps and combat learning loss with P2C Math Bridge?